-- Physician's certification;

-- Plan of care;

-- Lab results;

 - Medication lists;

-- Progress notes for all services rendered; and
+- Progress notes for all services rendered;

-- Physician's orders/updated physician orders to plan of care.
+- Physician's orders/updated physician orders to the plan of care; and

+- Minimum Data Set (MDS) form.

 A screening of the material received will be conducted before the claim is reviewed to ensure that the required documentation is included.